lynnlangit/gcp-for-bioinformatics/TOPICS.md

     - Use a docker command to start a container & run a genomic analysis with VariantTransforms on Cloud Dataflow

 ----

+📺Link to [YouTube playlist](https://www.youtube.com/playlist?list=PL4Q4HssKcxYvcixWS08UFaYIH7y4IAV0z) of all of the screencasts